Al Montgomery

 Alvin Atlas Montgomery (July 3, 1920 – April 26, 1942) was an American catcher in Major League Baseball.
 He played for the Boston Braves in 1941.

 He appeared in the movie The Pride of the Yankees as an uncredited extra, playing various catchers.

-Montgomery died in an automobile accident in Waverly, Virginia on April 26, 1942.
+Montgomery and his Hartford Chiefs teammate Ralph Younkers were involved in a fatal three-car accident on U.S. Route 460 in Waverly, Virginia on April 26, 1942.
+Younkers was killed instantly while Montgomery died at a hospital in Petersburg, Virginia.
+His wife was also injured in the accident.